pogTeam/writeups/2016/sharifctf/rev-50/README.md

 ```

 So the output file does not have the correct flag value, so let's back to the gdb.
-Quite the current session and let's open another.
+Quit the current session and let's open another.
 ```bash
 gdb -q
 (gdb) file getit